J.D. 1989, Harvard Law School

 B.A., University of Leeds

-Ileana Porras, associate dean of academic affairs, holds a B.A. honors from the University of Leeds in English literature and philosophy, an M. Phil. in criminology from Cambridge University and a J.D. cum laude from Harvard Law School (1989).
+Ileana Porras, senior lecturer, holds a B.A. honors from the University of Leeds in English literature and philosophy, an M. Phil. in criminology from Cambridge University and a J.D. cum laude from Harvard Law School (1989).
 In 1991-1992 she was awarded a Ford Fellowship in International Law at Harvard Law School, during which time she also served as Costa Rican Delegate to UNCED 1992.
 In 1992-3 she served as a Senior Fellow at Harvard Law School and taught a class in international environmental law.

 Most recently her work has focused on the subject of the city and sustainable development.
 She is the author of Liberal Cosmopolitanism or Cosmopolitan Liberalism?Notes from International Law, in Parochialism, Cosmopolitanism, and the Foundations of International Law, Mortimer Sellers (ed.), (Cambridge University Press: 2011) and European Origins, the Doctrine of the Providential Function of Commerce and International Law’s Embrace of Economic Growth, Panel on Complex History of International Law, 107 Proceedings of the American Society of International Law (2013).